Arshdeep-Singh-Boparai/HM-Net/README.md

 Acknowldgement:

-The work is a part of internship work done at Inter Bangalore, India.
+The work is a part of internship work done at Intel Bangalore, India.